whoisYoges/website/content/donate.md

 ## Donations

-Since I'm a jobless college dropout and don't have any particular source of income, donate and help me setup and maintain a personal home server space for hosting libre software instances. ([Checkout my preference of programs!](/programs))
+Donate and help me setup and maintain a personal home server space for hosting libre software instances. ([Checkout my preference of programs!](/programs))

 I currently only take donations in BTC and XMR.